Vietnamese Coffee Guide: Da Nang, Hoi An, and Beyond

-Our Vietnamese Coffee Journey
+Our Vietnamese Coffee Journey Da Nang, Hoi An & Beyond

 Hey there, coffee lovers!
 I’m Oliver, and I’m excited to share my family’s journey through Vietnam’s incredible coffee culture at Mangoes and Palm Trees.

-Welcome to our tropical adventure through Vietnamese coffee, straight from our home in Da Nang and Hoi An, Vietnam, where my wife Natalia, our son Victor, and I dive into this vibrant scene daily.
 Vietnam, the world’s second-largest coffee exporter, is famous for its bold Robusta beans, brewed with a traditional phin filter and often paired with creamy condensed milk.
 From the refreshing Ca Phe Sua Da to Hanoi’s iconic Egg Coffee, I’ll guide you through the diverse types of Vietnamese coffee and the enchanting coffee culture across the country.
-Check out the video Vietnamese Coffee Guide 2025 | Best Da Nang for a visual tour of Da Nang’s coffee scene, and explore more at our Coffee Recipes and Asia Travel Guides.

-A glimpse of Da Nang’s vibrant coffee culture from Vietnamese Coffee Guide 2025 | Best Da Nang.
+A glimpse of Da Nang’s vibrant coffee culture showcasing the best local coffee spots.

 Why I Love Vietnamese Coffee

-Living in Vietnam has turned me into a coffee fanatic, and Vietnamese coffee has stolen my heart.
-Introduced by French colonists in 1857, it’s now woven into daily life here.
-The bold, earthy flavor comes from Robusta beans grown in the Central Highlands, packing nearly double the caffeine of Arabica (2.7% vs. 1.5%).
 Brewed with a phin filter—a small metal drip device—it’s rich and concentrated.
 Paired with sweetened condensed milk, it’s the perfect balance of bitter and sweet.
 For Natalia and me, Egg Coffee is a favorite ritual, its creamy froth a nod to our love for unique flavors.
 Victor, our son, sticks to his chocolate milkshake, but I’ll sneak one occasionally too.
-The video Vietnamese Coffee Guide 2025 | Best Da Nang captures this passion, showing why Da Nang’s coffee scene is a must for any coffee lover.
-Pair your coffee with our Vietnamese Pho Recipe for a full experience.

 Types of Vietnamese Coffee We Enjoy